Woman who vanished after leaving bar found, taken to hospital

 Breaking News Emails

-A Boston woman who vanished after leaving a bar Saturday night was found Tuesday, police said an hour after they released surveillance photos of a man she was spotted with that night.
+A Boston woman who vanished after leaving a bar Saturday night was found Tuesday, with police saying they have arrested a man on suspicion of kidnapping, police said.

 The last time Ambrose had been seen in person was while leaving Hennessy's, a Boston bar.
 Her twin, Francesca, told NBC Boston that she saw her sister leave the bar with a man she had met there.